 - Individual showing a direct financial interest to the decedent (must provide documentation to support direct interest)

 - Government office that has assumed administration of an estate (must provide a letter signed by an official of the government office indicating the purpose for which the applicant is being retained and identifying the estate involved).

 - Extended family members who indicate a direct relationship to the decedent (documentation may be required).

 - You must pay a fee of $20 for each death certificate ordered unless you meet the fee waiver requirements for members of the U.S. Armed Forces.
-If ordering online, you must also pay a $10 service fee and applicable delivery fees if selecting UPS overnight shipping.
+If ordering online, you must also pay a $10 service fee.

 How long does it take to get a death certificate?